Geospatial-Digital-Special-Collections/docs/md/gdsc_use.md

 - find the browser tab with the jupyter file system interface and select __Shutdown__ from the __File__ menu.
 - return to the bash terminal (mac) or powershell (windows) and navigate to the kubernetes directory
 - type ```cleanup.sh -l``` (mac) or ```cleanup.ps1 -l``` (windows)
-- once the script has finished quit docker desktop
+- once the script has finished delete the k8s cluster
+   - quit docker desktop if running
+   - for kind cluster
+      - ```kind delete cluster```
+      - ```colima stop```
+      - don't forget to kill the cloud-provider-kind process

 ### debugging the jupyter notebook on localhost